|

 Liu Melodies (劉操 apparently from 劉鴻 Liu Hong)

 Yang Jijing (楊季靜; ca. 1477 - after 1530), one of Liu Hong's students, was apparently once quite a famous qin player.
-The National Palace Museum Bulletin says the following about him, based largely on colophons on 南遊圖 "Southern Wandering", a painting by 唐寅 Tang Yin (1470-1523) in the Freer Gallery (see online image; the painting is also discussed in the article by James Watt; Romanization is here modified):
+The National Palace Museum Bulletin says the following about him, based largely on colophons on 南遊圖 "Southern Journey", a painting by 唐寅 Tang Yin (1470-1523) in the Freer Gallery (see online image and commentary (cached).
+The painting is also discussed in the article by James Watt; Romanization is here modified):

-The Palace Museum article also discusses two other paintings of Yang Jijing: 琴士圖 "The Qin Master" (commonly mis-translated "The Lutanist", also by Tang Yin; and 文伯仁畫楊季靜小象 "Miniature Portrait of Yang Jijing by Wen Boren".
+The Palace Museum article also discusses two other paintings of Yang Jijing: 琴士圖 "The Qin Master" (commonly mis-translated "The Lutanist", also by Tang Yin (again see Watt); and 文伯仁畫楊季靜小象 "Miniature Portrait of Yang Jijing by Wen Boren".
 Somewhat oddly, there seems to be no mention of either Liu Hong or Yang Jijing in existing qin biographies.

 (Return)